TysonAndre/igbinary-hhvm/README.md

 - Objects with magic methods (`serialize`,`unserialize`,`__sleep`,`__wakeup`)
 - Integration with libraries using igbinary

-External integration, such as with APC, Memcached, Redis, etc. won't work.
+External integration, such as with APCu, Memcached, Redis, etc. won't work.
+(without their sources being patched)
 References may take a while to do properly.

+# Incompatibilities

+References to PHP objects (i.e. `is_object`) are now intended to be treated as non-references to objects when serializing, to match what the HHVM serializer does in php compatibility mode.

 # Installation